MohidFarhan/MohidFarhan.github.io/_posts/2025-12-14-Reinterpreting-Electromagnetism-by-Particle-Physics-PartThree.md

 \partial_{2}A_{3}-\partial_{3}A_{2}=\frac{\partial A_{z}}{\partial y}-\frac{\partial A_y}{\partial z}
 $$

-The trained eyes might be start to lit-up now.
+The trained eyes might start to light up now.
 Anyone who has studied an electromagnetic theory course will now smell the blood in the water because the formulas that we have attained from space-time combination match the components of the electric field and those of the space-space components, match the expressions for the magnetic field.

 We are no longer justifying sins, but we are now looking at the electric and magnetic fields naturally manifesting from the allowed degrees of freedom determined by the local gauge transformation.
 When I saw this for the first time, my mind was BLOWN.

 We have just found out that the electromagnetic formulas are not first principles, and given their richness, this is nothing short of absolutely insane.
 The electric and magnetic fields are simply manifestations of the strict compliance of local gauge symmetry, so symmetry is fundamental, everything else is just consequences.
 Now, after studying the concept of the Faraday tensor, we can derive all of electromagnetism from scratch.
-Also note that earlier, we saw that the gauge field does not couple to itself, which predicts that photons do not interact with each other, which is consistent with observation.

 ## The Faraday Tensor